 Most people feel like novices

 about some aspect of technology.
-I strongly urge you to contact me before beginning
+If you are uncertain contact me before beginning

-the course so I can evaluate your technological skill level and advise you on
+the course explaining your hesitation and your technology experience.
+I will do my best to evaluate your technological skill level and advise you on

 whether to take the Internet or face-to-face version of the course.
 I want you